rebeccabernie/CurrencyAnalyser/notes.md

 heroku ps:scale worker=1
 ```

+## NOTES FOR DISS

+### Web app

+- The web application consists of two seperate blueprints resgistered to the following URLs prefixes/subdomains: "" and "/api"
+- (Blueprints)[http://flask.pocoo.org/docs/0.12/blueprints/] define a collection of behaviours, views, templates, static files and can be then used anywhere in the application.
+- Blueprints are used in this application to organize and seperate distinct components, in this case the client and the api.

+- The client has the responsibility of serving the HTML files to the user, and can be accessed as such: https://currencyanalyser.herokuapp.com/
+- The client has one route, "/", that returns the single page web application.
+- To be precise it returns the ```index.html``` file that links the built and minified Vue.js code in a script tag.
+- The single page web application consists of two pages:
+  * Home: root page with title.
+Accessed at: https://currencyanalyser.herokuapp.com/
+  * Dashboard: displays a collection of cards containing the different currency related data(prices/rates, ml predictions).
+Cards containing graphs were originally going to be rendered using D3.js.
+The D3 library is a fantastic data-driven approach to DOM manipulation.
+However, D3 was excessively sophisticated for it's use being soley to create dynamic graphs.
+Chart.js is a simple but powerful data visualization library, that serves our purposes perfectly.
+Accessed at: https://currencyanalyser.herokuapp.com/#/dashboard
+  * About: details about the team, project and contact details.
+Accessed at https://currencyanalyser.herokuapp.com/#/about
+  * Error: any URL containing the domain that is not mentioned above, will be mapped here.
+Accessed at https://currencyanalyser.herokuapp.com/#/[not mentioned above]

+- The api has the responsibility of returning machine learning and currency data, and can be accessed as such: https://currencyanalyser.herokuapp.com/api/

 ## Mongo

 (Heroku MongoLab Sandbox)[https://elements.heroku.com/addons/mongolab] (the only free version available as a Heroku addon) has only 496 MB worth of storage.
 Constantly updating Currency prices being saved to the database accumulates a vast amount of space.